xcube-dev/xcube-resampling/docs/about.md

 ### Documentation

-The `xarray-eopf` documentation is built using the [mkdocs](https://www.mkdocs.org/) tool.
+The `xcube-resampling` documentation is built using the [mkdocs](https://www.mkdocs.org/) tool.

 With repository root as current working directory: